Twins: BFT Systems Made Robust

-In this section, we demonstrate several attacks on \bft replication protocols with known vulnerabilities, expressed as \Twins scenarios.
+In this section, we demonstrate one new, and several known, attacks on \bft replication protocols, expressed as \Twins scenarios.
 We provide insight into the attacks and defer the details of all but the linear leader-replacement attack to an appendix, due to space constraints.